 We know that you’re excited about woodworking.
 We are, too!
+We have a strong commitment to woodworkers and their success.
 Here’s our personal pledge to give you the best woodworking experience possible:

 Small classes–Woodworking is “hands-on” and requires close, personal instruction.
 Because we limit the class size to 6-9 woodworking students, you’re sure to receive the help that you need.
 Also, learning in a small group creates a friendlier atmosphere.
 Many people make close friends here and schedule future furniture making classes together.